Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-designed, offering a good balance of specificity, ambiguity, and misdirection, making the game engaging.
+The clues are well-crafted, creating a balanced level of difficulty.
+Informed clues effectively point to the correct answer, while misinformed and fake clues generate productive ambiguity and misdirection toward the incorrect options.

 ---